The REAL Cost Of Starting A Business

 TOTALRM17,242.50TOTALRM4,500

-In total, an employer of five staff needs to pay RM211,410 a year.
+In total, an employer of five staff needs to pay RM211,410 a year in employment costs.

 Technological expenses